stefanofa/awesome/TOPICS.md

 *   [genkit-ai/genkit](https://github.com/genkit-ai/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google

 ## genkit

 *   [genkit-ai/genkit](https://github.com/genkit-ai/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google

-## multimodal

-*   [genkit-ai/genkit](https://github.com/genkit-ai/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google